adhikariprajitraj/Solving-python-programming-exercises/SOLVED.md

 Repository for my solution on https://github.com/zhiwehu/Python-programming-exercises

 Question 1: Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
-The numbers obtained should be printed in a comma-separated sequence on a single line
+The numbers obtained should be printed in a comma-separated sequence on a single line. \n
 Solution:
 ``` python
 for i in range(2000,3201):